 Take your mind off the prize you just lost and celebrate others!
-I’m not asking you (or myself) to cover your feeling and emotions, but I do think it’s important not to wally in misery.
+I’m not asking you (or me) to cover your feelings and emotions, but I do think it’s important not to wally in misery.
 The best way to do that is to take your eyes off yourself and what you lost and celebrate what you have.
 It doesn’t have to be related to your disappointment, just choose to focus on the positive in your life, especially when the emotions rise.

-Dealing with disappointments stink, and since I’m being honest and transparent here, I’ve frankly had more than my fair share of them, and I wish they would just stop.
+Dealing with disappointments stink, and since I’m being honest and transparent here, I’ve frankly had more then my fair share of them, and I wish they would just stop.
 But I know they won’t, so next time I anticipate something that might bring about a disappointment, I’ll remember my 5 rules for avoiding disappointments.

 How about you?
 What can you add to the list?